 Provision of mainstream film is good across England; however, provision of specialised films is low across the English regions outside London, which limits the opportunities for people to experience a more diverse film culture.
 We need to know more about the provision of specialised films in those regions, and about how audiences form in relation to specialised film provision.
-Although audience reception studies have made audiences increasingly visible within academic debate and although the industry and policy makers also gather intelligence about audiences, little attention has been paid to the specific contextual relationships and interactions between media and people that generate and sustain audiences in English regions.
+Although audience reception studies have made audiences increasingly visible within academic debate, and the film industry and policy makers also gather intelligence about audiences, little attention has been paid to the specific contextual relationships and interactions between media and the people that generate and sustain audiences in English regions.

 Audience policy for specialised films takes a regional approach in attempting to improve provision and create a more diverse film culture.
-The Project aimed to provide a firm evidence base for such policy developments by establishing a detailed understanding of how audiences form in their engagement with specialised films, the extent to which they are committed to film cultural diversity, and the role of regional identity in that process.
+The project aimed to provide a firm evidence base for such policy developments by establishing a detailed understanding of how audiences form in their engagement with specialised films, the extent to which they are committed to film cultural diversity, and the role of regional identity in that process.

 To achieve these aims, the project took an holistic approach that addressed the details of consumption and the opportunities to consume film at a regional level, as well as online.
 The goal was both to advance scholarship and to provide concrete recommendations about how UK audience policies can be improved.
 To do so, the project explored the relationship between audiences and specialised films by examining the practices of venue-based and online film consumption, how different audiences experience specialised films, and the value of venues in the regional provision of film.
 It also addressed the provision of specialised film by examining industry processes of funding, production, distribution and exhibition (including online) of specialised films in the English regions.